RiverMagnetic/first-full-stack-project-client/README.md

 1. Currently when the View List button is clicked, the response is tacked on to the list that is already displayed.
 I want to clear the contents before returning the list so that that doesn't happen.
 2. I also want to make my UI more intuitive, both in terms of where buttons are found, and messages are displayed.
-3. In general I want to work on my stying.
+3. In general I want to work on my styling.
 The first part I plan to work on is how the items in the list.